PidgeonTools/PidgeonRenderFarm/README.md

 ## FAQ
 ### Why should I turn logging on?
-Logging allows us to help you when encountering problems.
-Because the logs contain the errors (thrown by the compiler).
+Logging helps in troubleshooting by recording the errors thrown by the compiler.
+It's recommended to keep it on to help resolve any issues that may arise.

 ### Where do I find the IP?
-When creating a new project you can find the Masters IP in the top.
-It reads ``Master IP adress: xxx.xxx.xxx.xxx`` Alternatively you can use the command ``ipconfig`` in the command promt (open it by pressing the Windows key and typing ``cmd``).
-On Linux you can use ``ip address`` in the terminal.
-On mac you go into the ``System Preferences`` -> ``Network`` -> Selct your network -> ``Advanced`` -> ``TCP/IP`` and what you want is the ``IPv4 Address``
+When creating a new project, you can find the Master's IP at the top.
+Alternatively, you can use the command ``ipconfig`` in the command prompt on Windows, ``ip address`` in the terminal on Linux, or go to ``System Preferences`` -> ``Network`` -> ``Select your network`` -> ``Advanced`` -> ``TCP/IP`` on Mac to find your IPv4 Address.

 ### What is the difference between CRF and CBR?
-- **CRF:**	Constant **Quality** (unpredictable file size)
-- **CBR:**	Constant **Bitrate** (somewhat unpredictable quality)
+CRF stands for Constant Quality, which may result in an unpredictable file size.
+CBR stands for Constant Bitrate, which can lead to somewhat unpredictable quality.

 ### What does the Chunks feature do/How does it work?
-The chunks feature allows Client to render multiple frames at once.
-E.g. instead of rendering only one frame and then reporting to the master, the Client will render from frame 1 to 25 and after all frames are done he will report back and provide the master with the results.
-It is recommended to use this feature.
+The chunks feature allows the Client to render multiple frames at once.
+Instead of rendering only one frame and then reporting to the master, the Client will render a set of frames (the chunk) and after all frames are done it will report back and provide the master with the results.
+It's recommended to use this feature.

 ### Why would I add multiple Masters in the Client? - Not aviable yet
-In case the **connection to the main Master fails** (because it is offline or you are uploading projects from different machines), the Client will **automatically** use another connection of the ones you added.
-In conclusion it is a nice to have, but if you don't need it just add a single connection.
+In case the connection to the main Master fails (because it is offline or you are uploading projects from different machines), the Client will automatically use another connection of the ones you added.
+It's a nice-to-have feature, but if you don't need it, just add a single connection.

 ### What are the hardware requirements for the different render devices/APIs?
 - **CPU:**	No requirement